Choosing a new place to call home can be a difficult and emotional time for both future residents and their families.

 Some rooms are available for residents with reduced financial means.
 Residents may, with approval, obtain funding from the Commonwealth Government.
 Basic Daily Fees still apply.

-Our Resident Services Manager Suzie can help walk you through all of these options and the admissions process at Grand Cedar.
+Our General Manager Suzie can help walk you through all of these options and the admissions process at Grand Cedar.

 Grand Cedar is a premium residential aged care facility in Ashwood.
 The transition to aged care can be an emotional and challenging time.
 Our experienced team understand this and are here to help you every step of the way.